michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.3.6 =
+- Fixed PHP warning for using a deprecated method.

 = 3.3.5 - 01/13/2016 =
 - Tweaked the style of an Auto-insert option.
 - Fixed a bug that caused a warning when setting the Post Type Slug option ( `Settings` -> `General` -> `Unit Preview` -> `Post Type Slug`).